 Disney Deluxe resorts have many activities for people of all ages.
 For kids, there are free arts and crafts, face painting, and some activities that cost a small fee (like cookie decorating or making a tie-dye shirt).
 Each resort has an activities calendar that can usually be found near the front desk.
 If you are visiting during the holidays, Grand Floridian has a giant gingerbread house and other seasonal activities.
 In addition, each resort usually has a Christmas tree with winter decorations all around that can make for a nice Disney resort hopping opportunity.

 One of my favorite places to enjoy a non-park day is at Animal Kingdom Lodge.
 The resort activities at Animal Kingdom Lodge cannot be beaten!
 They offer free tours of the hotel where a cast member discusses the African inspired decor and how Disney Imagineering made it come to life.
 There are also free dining tours in the afternoon of Boma, Sanaa, and Jiko that includes a food sample.
 They even have a couple of different scavenger hunts, including finding Hidden Mickeys.
 Of course, probably the best part of the Animal Kingdom Lodge is that the savannah is available for any visitor to come and check out the animals.
-At night, you can even see the animals with night vision goggles.
+Even better, you should bring some wildlife spotting accessories to be able to see them even closer.
+On certain evenings, they offer guests night vision goggles to be able to see the animals at night.

 Walk Around the Boardwalk